Reza Afshar: Philanthropist Opens Up About His Mission to Bring Clean Water to 1.2 Million Ghanaians

 Reza Afshar’s background and family relationships

-When asked about the values that shaped the man he has become, Reza did not hesitate.
-He traced everything back to the people who raised him.
+When asked about the values that shaped the man he has become, Reza traced everything back to the people who raised him.

 "I grew up surrounded by incredible love and kindness from my mother, grandfather, and grandmother.
 They were the foundation of who I am today," he told YEN.com.gh.

-It was his mother, he said, who showed him by example what it truly means to put others first.
+It was his mother, he explained, who showed him by example what it truly means to put others first.

-According to him, his mother had taught him from a young age to notice when people around him were struggling and to do something about it.
+According to him, his mother had taught him from a young age to be aware of the suffering of others and play a role in change.

 "From a very young age, she showed me how to notice when people were struggling and to step in and help whenever I could."